Nicole0922/training-of-coding-on-website/README.md

 # training-of-coding-on-website

 On-progress website
-maimai -- this game has been popular in Amusement Arcade among Japan and also Hong Kong.
+maimai -- this game, which has been popular in Japan and Hong Kong, can be found in Amusement Arcade.
 I try to create a web version one but it hasn't finished yet.

 Finished website